-01/07/2022 - 27/06/2025 Powered by data from FE fundinfo Please note that past performance is not a reliable guide to future performance and the value of your investment, and any income can go down as well as up, so you could get back less than you invested.
-For more information or to discuss Wesleyan's With Profits Growth Fund with one of our team please get in touch:
+Please note that past performance is not a reliable guide to future performance and the value of your investment, and any income can go down as well as up, so you could get back less than you invested.

+If you have any queries or would like more detail about Wesleyan's With Profits Growth Fund please speak to your adviser.

-If you would like this document in Braille, large print or audio format, please contact 0800 975 3710 'WESLEYAN' is a trading name of the Wesleyan Group of companies.
+'WESLEYAN' is a trading name of the Wesleyan Group of companies.
 Wesleyan Assurance Society is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 Incorporated in England and Wales by Private Act of Parliament (No. ZC145).
 Registered Office: Colmore Circus, Birmingham B4 6AR.
 Telephone: 0345 351 2352.
 Calls may be recorded to help us provide, monitor and improve our services to you.